 Welcome fellow learner, we are glad that you have decided to take this course.
 We wish you are able to add to your knowledge through this course and you take the next step towards your professional growth. 😊

 What’s unique about this course is that it is not like the usual WordPress courses which you find elsewhere on the internet.
 It doesn’t teach you how to do things with WordPress.
 Rather it guides you with the right resources you need to become a WordPress developer.

 This course is aimed at anyone who wants to learn WordPress development and is aspiring to become a WordPress Developer.
 This course consists of 12 chapters and each chapter covers topics on WordPress and the various steps involved in WordPress development.
 It also contains links to external resources which will cover the topics in depth.
 At the end of each chapter, there will be an assignment to test your understanding.

 Once you have completed this course, you can apply to work at rtCamp as a WordPress Developer.
 What’s better is that you will have an upper hand when it comes to training and you can jumpstart your work from day one.
-If you do not wish to join rtCamp, you can just collect your certificate and move on with your field of interest.
 The course is totally free and we are not looking forward to charging you for anything.

 Why we came up with this course 😇